This research writing unit of study is designed to guide your students through the research writing process.

-- Although at times we might be required to give students topics for their research, we know that providing choice will allow for greater engagement and possibly success.
+- We know that providing choice will allow for greater engagement and success.
 We want to help students to narrow their choices by giving them some guidance.

 - Gather students and begin a discussion about choosing a research topic.

-- Ask them to think of topics they already know a little about, have interest in or something that is important/relevant to their lives.
+- Ask them to think of topics they already know a little about, have interest in or is important/relevant to their lives.

 - You might pose the question “Why is that important in research writing?” and discuss their thoughts.

 - For this lesson we have provided a page where students can individually brainstorm topics.
-You can circulate the room during this process to have short conferences with each student and help them to narrow their topic.
+You can circulate the room during this process to help students to narrow their topic.

 - If you feel your class may need help to narrow their choices, think about giving them a broad topic, such as animals, and then have them choose a sub-topics from the bigger umbrella topic.